-- a) Key elements of the DSP that affect its rate proposal, especially prospective business conditions driving the size and mix of capital investments needed to achieve planning objectives - b) An overview of how projects or initiatives address customers' preferences and expectations - c) The sources of cost savings expected to be achieved over the forecast period through good planning and DSP execution - d) The period covered by the DSP (historical and forecast years) - e) The vintage of the information on investment drivers used to justify investments identified in the application (i.e. the information is considered current as of what date?) - f) Where applicable, a summary of any important changes to the distributor's asset management process (e.g. enhanced asset data quality or scope, improved analytic tools, process refinements, etc.) since the last DSP filing - g) Aspects of the DSP that relate to or are contingent upon the outcome of ongoing activities or future events, the nature of the activity (e.g. Regional Planning Process9) or event (OEB decision on Long Term Load Transfers) and the expected dates by which such outcomes are expected or will be known h) Identification of projects related to cost-effective grid modernization, distributed energy resources, and climate change adaptation and how these projects address the goals of the Long-Term Energy Plan
+a) Key elements of the DSP that affect its rate proposal, especially prospective business conditions driving the size and mix of capital investments needed to achieve planning objectives

+- b) An overview of how projects or initiatives address customers' preferences and expectations - c) The sources of cost savings expected to be achieved over the forecast period through good planning and DSP execution - d) The period covered by the DSP (historical and forecast years) - e) The vintage of the information on investment drivers used to justify investments identified in the application (i.e. the information is considered current as of what date?) - f) Where applicable, a summary of any important changes to the distributor's asset management process (e.g.since the last DSP filing - g) Aspects of the DSP that relate to or are contingent upon the outcome of ongoing activities or future events, the nature of the activity (e.g. Regional Planning Process 10) or event (OEB decision on Long Term Load Transfers) and the expected dates by which such outcomes are expected or will be known - h) Identification of projects related to cost-effective grid modernization, distributed energy resources, and climate change adaptation and how these projects address the goals of the Long-Term Energy Plan